 My goal is not to poke a hole in the idea of dopamine fasting or Dr. Sepah’s version of Dopamine Fasting 2.0.

-I will rather extend the idea of dopamine fasting and integrate it into a broader self-improvement framework, hence the name Dopamine Fasting 3.0.
+I will rather expand the idea of dopamine fasting and integrate it into a broader self-improvement framework, hence the name Dopamine Fasting 3.0.

 How Dopamine Fasting 3.0 Is Different?